dmpop/pellicola/README.md

 ##Requirements

-* Apache server with PHP5
+* Apache server with PHP5 and the GD library
 * Git (optional)

 ##Installation and Usage

 1. Install the required packages.
-On Debian and Ubuntu, this can be done by running the following command as root: `apt-get install apache2 php5 git`
+On Debian and Ubuntu, this can be done by running the following command as root: `apt-get install apache2 php5 php5-gd git`
 2. In the terminal, switch to the root directory of the server (e.g., */var/www*) and use the `git clone git@github.com:dmpop/photocrumbs.git` command to fetch the latest source code.
 3. Open the *index.php* file in a text editor and edit settings, if needed.
 4. Put photos into the *photos* directory.